ApocalypseCalculator/SlavaUkraini/README.md

 Optional arguments:
 - `workers`: Number of workers to spawn.
 Default: 10
 - `silent`: This removes the constant updating hit result logs.
 It will not stop the report or other output from being printed.
 This may result in increased performance.
+- `nodePath`: Path to the node executable.
+Use this if node is not in your path.

 Example:
 ```